A Tribute to Someone

+later on was reissued in the US on [Evidence Music] in 1998.

 Reception

 Allmusic's Ken Dryden said: "Larry Willis has never achieved the acclaim that he deserves, but these rewarding 1993 studio sessions for Audioquest, which serve as a tribute to his old friend Herbie Hancock, represent some of his best work as a leader.
 Willis is clearly his own man, as he makes no attempt to mimic Hancock's keyboard style".